 Newly Received Plant Care

-Greetings and thank you for your support!
+Greetings, and thank you for your support!

-Your newly arriving plants are likely to be a bit stressed from their journey.
+Your newly arrived plants are likely to be a bit stressed from their journey.
 Shipping can cause dehydration, leaf wilt, or shock.
 Placing them directly into dry air, full sun, or intense wind will only make things worse—sometimes even killing the plant.
 During travel, plants essentially “shut down” and need time to wake up and adjust.
 That’s why it’s so important to reintroduce them to growing conditions slowly and carefully.
-In the guide below, you’ll find pointers to successfully acclimate your plants to their new growing environment.
+In the guide below, you’ll find tips to successfully acclimate your plants to their new environment.

 Please note: This is a general guide and not plant-specific, but it works well for most soft-stemmed tropicals and houseplants.
 Do not use this guide for succulents!
 Succulents like Kanna or San Pedro prefer drier air and can rot if kept too humid.